 WHAT IS MY FIRST LESSON LIKE?

-We’ll talk a little about you, a little about me.
+We’ll talk a little about you.
 What your experience is (if any) and why you’re looking for lessons.
 We’ll go through some exercises which will help me to assess your voice and how I will be best approaching our sessions.
 The first lesson is just as much for me as it is for you.
 I want you to feel comfortable and relaxed.
 Your voice is a very personal thing, so it’s important you are happy and safe with me.
-This is the case for singing and spoken lessons.

 SHOULD I PREPARE A SONG?